...

 Shop Local At Mercado do Bolhão

 To taste local life in Porto, visit Mercado do Bolhão.
 This indoor market has been around since 1839 and is among the city’s most popular attractions.
 Here you will find everything from fresh produce to cured meats and hot-smoked sardines – ideal for sampling some authentic Portuguese cuisine in town.

-Explore the stalls, pick up some souvenirs, or people-watch – this bustling spot will surely provide an enjoyable 2 days in Porto!
+Explore the stalls, pick up some souvenirs, or people-watch – this bustling spot will surely provide an enjoyable two days in Porto!

 Stroll Rua de Santa Catarina